 #1 Rest and Why it's necessary

 During menstruation, your body is at its most yin time of the month.
 Yin is symbolic in rest, non-activity, feminine, and in the darkest time of the night.
 When women bleed, our body is asking us to embody yin.
-To be in a state of mental, and physical state rest.
+To be in a state of mental, and physical state rest and relaxation.

 When we soak into yin, we honor our body and what it was built to do.

 During menstruation, I recommend avoiding extreme activities, major to do lists, vacations, and parties.
-All those listed prior are yang activities.
-They require action and attention from the physical and mental form.
-Doing things and attending events for others is not your priority while menstruating.
+All those prior activities are yang.
+They require more intense action and attention from the physical and mental form.
+Attending events for others is not your priority while menstruating.
 (I doubt you really want to do them anyway).
 However, doing things that honor you and your body are priority.
 Yes, sometime we do need to push through, but not always.

 Instead of pushing through, schedule those tasks and events that you can control during another time of your cycle.
 For my moms of young children, explain to your child that “momma needs quiet time and rest today.”
 They will understand.
 They will feel your feelings and know that you need downtime.

-Personally, sometimes I’ll take half a day or full day off work when I am menstruating.
 I can usually tell the week before my menstrual cycle if I am going to need extra rest.
-When I rest, I do my best to do what supports me.
+When this is the case, I schedule time off.
+I’ll then plan to honor my body by doing activities that supports me on that day.
 I’m not perfect, but when my intention is to slow down, I can figure out exactly what I need from there.

 #2 Move your body slowly

 Movement is an important part of being a mammal.
 We are asked to move everyday.
-Some days we move more intentionally than others with planned work outs, walks, and exercise routines.
-When we are menstruating, we want to slow down our movement.
-We want to use movement in a gentle way to keep the whole body active and to alleviate painful periods.
+Some days we move more quickly than others with planned workouts, walks, and life activities.
+This is all well and good, but when we are menstruating, we want to slow down our movement.
+During this time of the month, we want to focus more on gentle (yin) movement and exercise.

 In Chinese Medicine there is a famous statement, “Where there is pain, there is stagnation.”